 For example, when I created my account, I received a $10 discount on my first GED test subject, and I also got an email offering me a 10% discount on everything else from the GED Marketplace.

-You will be asked to confirm your identity (you will need identification such as a passport or driver’s license) as you will be using in a GED testing center.
+You will be asked to confirm your identity (you will need identification such as a passport or driver’s license) as you will be using it in a GED testing center.

 Many states require you to be a resident of the state.
 You will be asked for your Social Security or Tax Identification Number, but it’s not required.

-Paying for the GED test
+Paying for the GED Test

 The price of the GED exam depends on the state you live in.
-You will have to use a major credit card or debit card but if that’s a problem, you can also use the American Express Bluebird prepaid card that you can upload at any Walmart as I stated above.
+You will have to use a major credit card or debit card, but if that’s a problem, you can also use the American Express Bluebird prepaid card that you can upload at any Walmart, as I stated above.

 To summarize, GED.com is a modern and very useful way of organizing your GED studying and getting your GED credential.
-You will find a lot of information, tips, FAQs, information about transcripts, careers, jobs, workforce, policies, accessibility, and requirements.
+You will find a lot of information, tips, FAQs, and information about transcripts, careers, jobs, workforce, policies, accessibility, and requirements.
 It is really a very useful website.